 It’s common to experience abdominal cramping and insomnia when going through opioid withdrawal.
 While it is not over the counter, prescription Dicyclomine can help significantly with abdominal cramping.
 For insomnia, taking over-the-counter Benadryl / Diphenhydramine 50-100mg every 6 hours as needed for restlessness can be very helpful.
 If the sleep difficulties or abdominal cramps persist longer than 2 weeks from when you stopped taking opioids, then I’d recommend talking to your primary care physician for further medical evaluation.

 Been on Oxyneo (type of Oxy) for 13 years and started the tapering process 6 months ago.
-I had no dr or rx so I quit cold-turkey, and ever since I’ve had severe withdrawals.
+I had no doctor or prescription so I quit cold-turkey, and ever since I’ve had severe withdrawals.
 Most concerning is constant diarrhea!
 Still for 4 months.

-A new dr wants me to go on suboxone because the amount of loperamide (Immodium) I take is too much and not working.
+A new doctor wants me to go on suboxone because the amount of loperamide (Imodium) I take is too much and not working.
 I’m extremely fatigued and can’t rest at all because of frequent washroom visits.

 I wish I had an idea of how much longer this can actually go on for!!